zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/README.md

 Note: Please try to keep the name of each file meaningful but as simple as possible, thus simplifying the preparation of configure file as described below.

 #### File 2: sgRNA library file (example_library.csv)
-The sgRNA library file is at .csv formate containing the header line, in which three are three columns that are in order of id, sequence and gene respectively, and **each line uses a comma as delimiter**.
+The sgRNA library file is at .csv formate **containing the header line**, in which three are three columns that are in order of id, sequence and gene respectively. **Use comma as delimiter**.
 If negative control sgRNAs are within this synthetic library, name them NCx and assign '0' at 'gene' column of these sgRNAs.
 This file can be found as an output of the library design subpackage.
-It should be noted that **'-' should be eliminated from any id name**.
+It should be noted that **Note that -, _ and ' ' should be eliminated from any id name**.

 id|sequence|gene
 --|--------|----